apache/trafficserver/doc/admin-guide/files/ip_allow.yaml.en.rst

 ``methods``
    This is optional.
 If not present, the rule action applies to all methods.
-If present, the rule action is applied connections using those methods and its opposite to all other connections.
+If present, the rule action is applied to connections using those methods and its opposite to all other connections.
 The keyword "ALL" means all methods, making the specification of any other method redundant.
 All methods comparisons are case insensitive.
 This is an optional key.